superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 to get the training going.
 Note that Gensim's Word2Vec model has [many more parameters](https://radimrehurek.com/gensim/models/word2vec.html#gensim.models.word2vec.Word2Vec) to check out.

-Before I explain what this model does under the hood, let us see what comes out of the training.
-We can access the learned embeddings like this:
+The training creates learned embeddings, which we can access like this:

 ```python
 import pandas as pd